-(1) any stationary source listed in Table 1 of 20.11.61.26 NMAC which emits, or has the potential to emit, emissions equal to or greater than 100 tons per year of any regulated new source review pollutant; or
+(a) any stationary source listed in Table 1 of 20.11.61.26 NMAC which emits, or has the potential to emit, 100 tons per year or more of any regulated new source review pollutant;

-(2) any stationary source not listed in Table 1 of 20.11.61.26 NMAC and which emits or has the potential to emit 250 tons per year or more of any regulated new source review pollutant; or
+(b) notwithstanding the stationary source categories specified in Subparagraph (a) of Paragraph (1) of Subsection KK of 20.11.61.7 NMAC, any stationary source which emits, or has the potential to emit, 250 tons per year or more of any regulated new source review pollutant; or

-(3) any physical change that would occur at a stationary source not otherwise qualifying under Paragraphs (1) or (2) of Subsection JJ of 20.11.61.7 NMAC if the change would constitute a major stationary source by itself;
+(c) any physical change that would occur at a stationary source not otherwise qualifying under Subsection KK of 20.11.61.7 NMAC, as a major stationary source if the change would constitute a major stationary source by itself.

-(4) a major source that is major for volatile organic compounds or oxides of nitrogen shall be considered major for ozone;
+(2) A major source that is major for volatile organic compounds or oxides of nitrogen shall be considered major for ozone.

-(5) the fugitive emissions of a stationary source shall not be included in determining whether it is a major stationary source, unless the source belongs to one of the stationary source categories found in Table 1 of 20.11.61.26 NMAC or any other stationary source category which, as of August 7, 1980, is being regulated under Section 111 or 112 of the Act.
+(3) The fugitive emissions of a stationary source shall not be included in determining whether it is a major stationary source, unless the source belongs to one of the stationary source categories found in Table 1 of 20.11.61.26 NMAC or any other stationary source category which, as of August 7, 1980, is being regulated under Section 111 or 112 of the act.

-KK.
+LL.
 "Mandatory federal class I area" means any area identified in 40 CFR Part 81, Subpart D.

-LL.
+MM.
 "Minor source baseline date" means the earliest date after the trigger date on which a major stationary source or major modification subject to 40 CFR 52.21, or 20.11.61 NMAC, submits a complete application.

-(1) The trigger dates are:
+- (1) The trigger dates are:

-(a) August 7, 1977, for particulate matter and sulfur dioxide, and
+- (a) August 7, 1977, for particulate matter and sulfur dioxide; and

-(b) February 8, 1988 for nitrogen dioxide.
+- (b) February 8, 1988 for nitrogen dioxide.